Updated 12/2014 and 7/2015

 Why use “therapeutic grade oils”?

 My common-sense take on describing oils is: take a look at why you want to use the oils.
 If you want to use oils just to smell good (diffusing, creating sachets, deodorizing, etc.), who cares if it’s “therapeutic grade” or pure, or whatever you want to call it?
 I think oils from Walmart or Whole Foods would be just fine for those uses.

-But if you are using the oils internally (as in, you will ingest them), topically on the skin (where they will be absorbed into the blood stream), for direct inhalation, or if you are using the oils to try and treat a specific health condition — I think in those cases you probably want to make sure you are getting something that undiluted and does NOT contain carrier oils.
-And, in the case of ingestion, you’ll need to make sure you’re getting FDA food-grade oil as well (obviously).
-You can find the FDA nutritional label on oils that have been approved as FS (food safe) or FA (food additive).
+But if you are using the oils topically on the skin* (where they will be absorbed into the blood stream) or for direct inhalation — I think in those cases you probably want to make sure you are getting something that undiluted and does NOT contain carrier oils.

 Why are the oils I buy at some stores diluted?

 It sounds shady, but it can be practical.
-Even very pure, therapeutic grade oils need to be diluted with a carrier oil to keep their potency from burning the skin or other areas to which they might be applied (such as the tongue in the case of ingestion).
+Even very pure, therapeutic grade oils need to be diluted with a carrier oil to keep their potency from burning the skin or other areas to which they might be applied.

 What’s important to know is whether the oil you are using has already been diluted or not.
 If it’s been diluted, for heaven’s sake, don’t go diluting it more!
 But if it’s pure, you will need to seek instruction from the manufacturer on how much it should be diluted before use.
 If you use the Young Living brand, suggested dilution is on every bottle label.
 You will need to dilute more for children.

 Of course, you can probably tell somewhat from the price, the brand, and where you are buying it whether the oil you’re considering is a good quality and whether it might have been diluted.

 One more note on cost